SanoScience/CloudVVUQ/README.md

    - draw samples from sampler
    - use *executor.run()* or *executor.run_batch_mode()* to start simulations
 6. Create EasyVVUQ *Campaign* object  and analyze.
-7. When in doubt follow *main.py* script
+7. When in doubt follow scripts in examples directory.